 I've been haranguing my mom into buying an electric car for years now.
 The other day she had a Zoom with some friends and shared a bit of what she'd learned, they were incredulous.
 This drove home just how little the general public really knows about EVs these days.
 This isn't really their fault.
 People are busy, progress has been super fast, and oil related companies spend millions on huge misinformation campaigns to keep us burning gas.
 Price has also been an issue and early EVs cost so much that they were easy for many to ignore.
 I drove a gas car myself until nearly a year ago when a low priced Chevy Bolt finally got me to switch.
 After months of driving my new EV, I can clearly say that if you're buying a new car it should be an electric car.

 UPDATE: Jesse from the Best Interest blog published a write-up from me on how the Chevy Bolt might just be the cheapest new car in America right now with a lower total cost than even the cheapest gas car.
-It’s toward the end of his The True Cost of Car Ownership post under the Cheapest Car in America heading.
+It's in the Cheapest Car in America section of his The True Cost of Car Ownership post.
 Go check it out.

 Living With An EV